tomasproanop/tomasproanop/README.md

 I'm Tomás.

 - 💡  I like to explore new trends and learn about new technologies.
-- 🌱  Tech stack: WordPress, HTML, CSS, JavaScript, React and Bootstrap.
+- 🌱  Current tech stack: HTML, CSS, JavaScript, React, Bootstrap and WordPress.
 - 💬  Pronouns: he/him
 - 😀  Feel free to reach out to me!